-The Langshan originates from China and is probably to most popular breed in Australia.
+The Langshan originates from China and is probably the most popular breed in Australia.
+The Australian Langshan was bred in Australia during the early 20th century by selective cross breeding of Croad Langshans, Orpingtons, Wakfer Chinese Langshan and Modern Langshan.
 It is a very tall bird that has feathered legs and can boast very long wing and tail feathers.
 The Langshan is a very proud bird with great posture and is also very active.
-The Langhan is a great winter layer and can produce, on average, 200-220 eggs per year.
+The Langshan is a great winter layer and can produce, on average, 200-220 eggs per year.
 It is also known for its meat, which makes it a good dual-purpose bird.
 The two predominant varieties are the early maturing Chinese (Australian) and the rare, but heavier, Croad.
 They are shown in different classes at shows.

 Soft feather – heavy

 Usually black (beetle-green) the Langshan can also be white and of blue appearance.
 They have long full tails.

 Bantam Variety Langshan